-John Horne appointed research assistant professor. focus: fisheries acoustics, aquatic organism distributions, spatial bioenergetics
+John Horne appointed research assistant professor (now professor). focus: fisheries acoustics, aquatic organism distributions, spatial bioenergetics

 Bevan Series for Sustainable Fisheries initiated.
 Made possible through the Donald E. Bevan Endowed Fund in Fisheries, established in his memory and funded by his wife Tanya and niece.

 Undergraduate curriculum broadened to include conservation habitat protection and restoration, biodiversity, and user conflicts.
 New undergraduate courses: Conservation Genetics, Bioenergetics Modeling, Hydroacoustics, Marine Biology, Marine Conservation & Sustainable Fisheries, “Aquatic ecological research in Alaska” summer field course

 Freshwater initiative formed, offering students linked courses across three colleges, exploring freshwater ecosystems.